12 months full time

-An upper-second-class Honours degree, or international equivalent, in a science or related discipline or an MBBS degree with high grades is preferred.
-You should also provide two satisfactory, appropriate references.
+An upper-second-class Honours degree, or international equivalent, in a science discipline or an MBBS degree with high grades.
+Practical laboratory work experience is desirable, although not essential.

-Applicants whose first language is not English require a minimum of IELTS 6.5, with a minimum of 6.5 in each sub-section, TOEFL 90 (Internet-based) or equivalent.
+Applicants whose first language is not English require a minimum of IELTS 6.5 (with a minimum of 6.5 in each sub-section), TOEFL 90 (Internet-based), Pearson's PTE Academic Test 62 or equivalent.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.